 However, a Nevis-based IBC is limited from conducting business within Nevis or in the real estate market, as well as in banking, insurance, fund and collective investment sectors.

 There are a number of advantages in forming an offshore company in Nevis.
 A Nevis IBC offers:

 There is no need for you to be on Nevis to conduct the affairs of your IBC.
-Banking, contract signing, and investing can all be handled remotely and remain in compliance with Nevisian law
+Banking, contract signing, and investing can all be handled remotely and remain in compliance with Nevis law

-Flexibility of Ownership and Management Sructure
+Flexibility of Ownership and Management Structure

 There are no residency requirements for Directors, Shareholders or Officers.
 Corporate or Trust entities may act as Director, Secretary or Shareholder.

-Citizenship and residential opportunities
+Citizenship and Residential Options

 Nevis offers citizenship opportunities through its Citizenship by Investment Program.
 Similarly their Citizenship by Residency Program has been in effect since 1984 and claims to have a very high approval rating, the citizenship process taking less than 6 months.
 There are no dual-citizenship restrictions and no tax requirements for individuals who decide to take up residence.
 Both citizenship and residency bring with them generous incentive packages as well as being able to reside in most other Caribbean countries.

 The government of Nevis has exhibited a total commitment to maintaining the privacy and protection of those involved in legitimate business practices.
 Neither Nevis nor St. Kitts have been tainted by reports of money laundering or tax evasion unlike a number of other offshore jurisdictions.